floookay/barnacle/readme.md

 ## pcb

+The barnacle uses a two part pcb design that are connected via hotswap sockets:
+- shell pcb
+- core pcb in different variations

-This keyboard uses the [0xCB Helios](https://keeb.supply/products/0xcb-helios) as its controller.
+It uses the [0xCB Helios](https://keeb.supply/products/0xcb-helios) as its controller.
 It's an affordable open-source pro-micro-compatible RP2040 controller with ESD protection and additional pins and features.

-The pcbs where designed with KiCAD 8.0

-### core pcb

-You can use any core pcb with a shell.
-They are smaller than 100mmx100mm so it's relativly cheap to get a small batch made.

-#### versatile core

-This core offers the following configurations:
-- 9 keys
-- 3 keys and a encoder with a big knob
-- 3 keys and a 0.96"/1.3" OLED screen
-- 2 small encoders, 1 key and a 0.96" OLED screen
-- a central encoder with the biggest knob

-#### encoder core

-This core has three top keys and a encoder beneath like the versatile core with the edition of hot swap sockets.

-#### special core

-This core exposes I2C and SPI pins and has a large cutout for mounting a trackball, trackpad or large oled to the core case (WIP).

-#### numblock core

-This core has a 3x3 grid of keys like the versatile core but with hot swap sockets.

-#### cute core

-This core has centered 2x2 grid of keys with hot swap sockets.

-#### oled core

-This core has various positions for oled screens.

-### shell pcb

-- fixed layout, so I chose hotswap sockets
-- rgb underglow
-- per key rgb
+> [!NOTE]
+> See [PCB readme](./pcb/readme.md) for detailed information about the pcbs.

 ## case